What is Vitamin C for skin?

 What does Vitamin C work on the Skin?

-Vitamin C can penetrate the skin in different ways, depending on the formulation of the product.
+Vitamin C can penetrate the skin in different ways, depending on the formulation of the product and whether or not its anhydrous (water-free).
 Here are some of the ways that Vitamin C can be delivered to the skin:

 - Topical application: The most common way to deliver Vitamin C to the skin is through topical application, in the form of serums, creams, or lotions.
 When applied topically, Vitamin C can penetrate the skin's outermost layer (stratum corneum) and be absorbed by the underlying layers of the skin.